digitalservicebund/backend-challenge/README.md

 Use GovData's [CKAN Action API](https://www.govdata.de/ckan/api/3) ([documentation](https://docs.ckan.org/en/2.9/api/index.html#get-able-api-functions)) to solve this challenge.
 In `departments.json` you will find all federal ministries and their subordinated agencies that have published data on GovData.

 Use a non-proprietary tech stack of your choice and explain in a readme how to run your solution.
-Please email your solution as a zip file to [challenge@4germany.org](mailto:challenge@4germany.org).
+Please email your solution as a zip file to [challenge@digitalservice.bund.de](mailto:challenge@digitalservice.bund.de).
 If you're using
 Git during building your application please make sure to include the Git history as well.

 ## Evaluation